techservicesillinois/SecOps-Powershell-Qualys/src/help/Get-QualysScans.md

 ```

 ### -Processed
-Specify to show only scans that have been processed
+Specify to show only scans that have been processed.
+Processed scans are not included by default

 ```yaml
 Type: SwitchParameter